York Apartments have about 1,250 self-contained units available for students at York’s Keele Campus.

 *It is important to note that new residents may be moving in to apartment buildings with current residents that signed older lease agreements and that are grandfathered and may smoke in their private dwellings.
 However, should the smoke interfere with safety and enjoyment of other roommates/residents, they are encouraged to bring up their concerns to Housing & Conference Services and the matter will be followed-up on.

 Possession, cooking, smoking, storing and cultivation of cannabis is prohibited in York Apartments.
 The smoke and pungent smell of cannabis can cause interference of other resident’s (including families with children) enjoyment.
 Rules and policies on cannabis smoking, possession and cultivation are available in Residence Community Standards and York Apartments Residents Handbook.

 Residents are encouraged to contact Residence Life on all smoking and cannabis concerns they may have.
 Issues will be addressed with responsible residents in accordance to policies set in the York Apartments Tenancy Agreement and Residence Life Handbook.

 York Apartments Housing falls under the Residential Tenancy Act.
 You are eligible to stay in York Apartments as long as you are enrolled in a full-time degree program, you have no outstanding debts on your student account and you have no history of behaviour issues.

 Move-ins are arranged for the 1st and 15th of each month throughout the year (pending availability) and excluding weekends and any statutory holidays.

-Yes, as long as you have no outstanding debts on your student account, you have no history of behavioural issues and you will continue to enroll in a full-time degree program in the following Fall.
+Yes, as long as you have no outstanding debts on your student account, have no history of behavioural issues and will continue to enroll in a full-time degree program in the following Fall Term.